dart-lang/language/doc/life_of_a_language_feature.md

 One of the most important parts of the language feature process is communicating with all the implementation teams and any other stakeholders.

+### Tracking doc

+Create a tracking doc to allow the wider team to track the progress of the feature.
+Keep this document up to date.

+The tracking doc includes the following:
+- [ ] A go-link that clearly describes the feature (e.g. `go/dart-dot-shorthands`)
+- [ ] A brief introduction on what the feature is and it's used
+- [ ] Useful links, background context, and other resources
+- [ ] A task breakdown table with status and owners for each task
+- [ ] Tables and links to the test tracking sheet
+- [ ] (Optional) An FAQ section

 ### Channels for communication

 We'll send out an announcement email to the entire team, letting them know that